KJCS1985/CS320-Project-1-and-2/README.md

 How can I ensure that my code, program, or software is functional and secure?

 I ensure functionality by writing unit tests to validate expected behavior and uncover bugs early.
-By testing individual components like ContactService, I can verify that each method behaves correctly under various conditions.
-To ensure security, I follow principles like input validation and least privilege, and I avoid hardcoding sensitive data.
+By testing individual components, I can verify that each method behaves correctly under various conditions.
+To ensure security, I follow principles like input validation and least privilege.
 Automated testing frameworks also help ensure reliability over time.

 How do I interpret user needs and incorporate them into a program?